analuhaas/MMC/MMC_documentation/module_HF_test_tutorial.md

 First, we need to load the Single module test code from the OwnTech example repository version in https://github.com/analuhaas/examples
 1. In VScode, open the folder where you previously cloned OwnTech’s github.
 2. In platformio.ini file, substitute the owntech_examples variable link by https://github.com/analuhaas/examples.git
-3. Go to platform.io icon  , go to Examples Twist under the Project Tasks tab and click on “Single MMC module – LF test (modified)” or “Single MMC module – HF test (modified)” according to the used test sequence.
+3. Go to platform.io icon  , go to Examples Twist under the Project Tasks tab and click on  “Single MMC module – HF test (modified)”.

 <img width="456" height="358" alt="image" src="https://github.com/user-attachments/assets/8f169340-3e0a-42a9-a91e-f5a9272749ab" />